 You’ll need to provide a resume and a recommendation letter from your university upon being registered for the program.
 You also need to bring your own scrubs or lab coat and stethoscope.

-Why do Medical volunteering in Cambodia with IVHQ?
+Why do Medical volunteering in Phnom Penh with IVHQ?

 By volunteering in healthcare in Cambodia, you’ll be improving access to healthcare for the local community, while also gaining medical experience through:

 - Getting exposure to different clinical practices in action

 - Developing your cross-cultural communication skills